embedded-iota/iota-iot-network-protocol/README.md

 A NodeGroup Member is a Node within a NodeGroup.

+## NodeGroup Neighbor

+All other Nodes within a NodeGroup are the Nodes Neighbors.

 ##### Examples

 **Temperature sensors:** Temperature sensors within a given area.
 This could be a district of a city or postcode area.
 These sensors provide information which are equal from the outside perspective. (temperature of a given area)